juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 	}
 }
 ```

+You can create multiple such methods spread across your project if your resources need to come from different places.

 Now that global resources have been installed, each time a scene is loaded, it will scan that scene and inject any component that requires its resources.